UTexas

 4. Any person holding or carrying a sign at a speech, performance, or other event will exercise due care to avoid blocking the view of any other person observing the speech, performance, or event.
 Depending on the venue, this may mean that signs may be displayed only around the perimeter of a room or an audience.

-5. A law enforcement officer, the dean of students, or an usher or other University employee (if authorized by officials responsible for managing the venue), may warn any person that his or her sign is being handled in violation of Subsections 13–502(a), (b), (c) or (d).
-If the violation persists after a clear warning, the law enforcement officer, dean of students, authorized usher, or other authorized employee may confiscate the sign.
-A law enforcement officer may take any action necessary to keep the peace including but not limited to issuing a criminal trespass warning to or arresting the violator.
+5. A law enforcement officer, the Dean of Students, or an usher or other University employee (if authorized by officials responsible for managing the venue), may warn any person that his or her sign is being handled in violation of Subsections 13–502(a), (b), (c) or (d).
+If the violation persists after a clear warning, the law enforcement officer, Dean of Students, authorized usher, or other authorized employee may confiscate the sign.
+A law enforcement officer may take any action necessary to keep the peace, including but not limited to issuing a criminal trespass warning to or arresting the violator.

 Sec.
 13–503.
 Banners